Skip to main content

 Origin and Purpose

 The CLAUDE.md pattern emerged from the Claude Code community as a standardized way to provide AI context.
-While originally designed for Claude, the pattern works with any AI development tool that reads project files.
+While originally designed for Claude, the pattern works with any tool that reads project files.

-A CLAUDE.md file is a markdown document at your project root that serves as a comprehensive guide for AI assistants.
-Think of it as your project's instruction manual written specifically for AI consumption.
+A CLAUDE.md file is a markdown document at your project root that serves as a comprehensive guide for AI agents - your project's instruction manual written for AI consumption.

 Anatomy of an Effective CLAUDE.md